d-Akkya/react-Todo-app/README.md

 npm run build
 ```

-The `build/` directory contains the optimized app, ready for deployment on platforms like Netlify, Vercel, or any static hosting service.
+The `build/` directory contains the optimized app, ready for deployment on platforms like Netlify, Vercel or any static hosting service.

 ## 🤝 Contributing